nicccii/Internet-Ad-Prediction/README.md

 For the model you should also be providing a report on your discoveries, test this against more than one model and see how the results change and explain why different algorithms have different results

+Assignment Objectives:
+1. To implement a data mining model
+2. Identification of the feature set that is needed for the data
+3. Training and testing your model
+4. Evaluating the model for its accuracy